LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/userguide.md

 * Consumer to agent audio sharing
 * Agent to consumer file sharing

-#### Recommended Actions
+#### Agent Assist

-Recommended Actions use LivePerson's Maven AI to analyze consumer intent and recommend the next best action for you, saving time and improving efficiency.
-Recommended Actions, which were previously available in a separate widget, will now be available inline in your messaging conversations to improve usability and engagement.
-Recommended actions include suggesting an agent reply, adding a bot to the conversation, or sharing a relevant Knowledge Center article.
+Agent Assist uses LivePerson's Conversation Orchestrator to analyze consumer intent and recommend the next best action for you, saving time and improving efficiency.
+Agent Assist displays these recommendations inline in your messaging conversations to improve usability and engagement.
+Some of the actions of Agent Assist include suggesting an agent reply, adding a bot to the conversation, or sharing a relevant Knowledge Center article.

 ### Additional actions